How Much Does It Cost to Install Hardwood Flooring?

 - Highest tier – The most expensive hardwoods are those that are rare and/or exotic, such as tigerwood, mahogany, or Brazilian walnut.
 These typically cost anywhere between $8 to $15 per square foot, in addition to $4 to $8 per square foot for installation.

 Installing engineered hardwood costs $6 to $11 per square foot on the low end, all the way up to $12 to $23 per square foot for exotic hardwoods.
 When comparing traditional and engineered wood, the main difference is in the construction of the wood itself.
 As discussed, traditional wood is just solid wood, prepared into boards or planks.

 In contrast, engineered wood is constructed with multiple layers of hardwood and plywood.
 Based on the way these layers are created and positioned, engineered hardwood helps prevent any bowing or warping of the wood following exposure to moisture.

-Similar to traditional hardwood, engineered wood is offered at varying price points:
+Similar to traditional wood, engineered hardwood is offered at varying grades and price points:

 To help guide your decision, here are some of the commonly used and requested solid hardwood species.

 |Hardwood Type||Cost Per Square Foot|

 |Pine||$2 – $4|

 |Bamboo||$2 – $4|

 |Hickory||$3 – $6|